James Harrison (rugby league): Featherstone Rovers

-In September 2018 it was announced that Harrison had a signed a one year deal at Featherstone Rovers.
+In September 2018 it was announced that Harrison had a signed a one-year deal at Featherstone Rovers.
 Following in his father’s footsteps who also played for the club, Harrison stated “I’m looking forward to the challenge of stepping up to a big club like Featherstone, who play in front of big crowds.”

 Harrison's Featherstone debut came in a defeat away at Widnes Vikings in front of a crowd of 5682.
 Harrison had to wait to score his first points for the club, this came in defeat away at old club Bradford Bulls in the fifth round of the challenge cup.
 Featherstone losing by one point 27-26.

 Featherstone went on to finish 5th in Championship table following the conclusion of 27 fixtures winning 17 games.
 Featherstone qualified for the playoffs to compete for a place in Super League.
 In the first playoff game, Harrison scored a try in the 34-18 victory over Leigh Centurions.
 Harrison scored tries in each of the following playoff victories away at York City Knights (30-4) and away at Toulouse Olympique (36-12) meaning qualification to the million pound game against Toronto Wolfpack in Canada.
 Harrison started in the final, Featherstone lost 24-6 to a strong Toronto side in a close game after leading at half time.
 The game was played in front of a record crowd of 9,974 and peaked at 246,000 viewers on live TV.

 In total, Harrison made 28 appearances in 2019 scoring 7 tries.

 On 30 August 2020 it was announced that Harrison would join the Leeds Rhinos on loan.

 On 5 August 2021 it was announced that Harrison would join Warrington Wolves for the start of the 2022 season.
 On 24 August 2021, Harrison suffered an ACL injury whilst playing for Featherstone, resulting in ACL reconstruction surgery and causing him to miss the start of the 2022 season.

+Warrington

+Harrison played 18 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+Harrison played in the clubs elimination playoff loss against St Helens.

+On 8 June 2024, Harrison played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+On 7 June 2025, he played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.